 A few screenshots from the two mentioned above:

-(James “Dusty” R. in an online flight about to trap aboard the carrier U.S.S.
+(Here’s a screenshot of my friend, James “Dusty” R. in an online flight about to “trap” aboard the carrier U.S.S.
 Stennis)

 So those are the two simulations that occupy my “addiction hours” (and they can be many).
 One I fly principally in the Single Player world (“IL-2”), and the other entirely online (“DCS World”).
 We’ve come to the last thing to mention in the world of flight simulations.
 The advent of Virtual Reality, or VR.
 It came out a few years ago, and has gone through a couple of upgrades in both the hardware and software.
 These days, most every flight simulation supports VR, and it’s truly a game changer.
 Does it look as gorgeous as the 2D world showing the miracle of flight?
 Not exactly, but don’t get me wrong… it’s beautiful to be sure, but the clarity is not quite the same.
 It’s getting better, and it’s still amazing, but it’s not quite the same.